btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 ![Voltage Cloud signup](../img/voltage/voltagereg.jpg "Voltage Cloud Account")

-One of the initial steps to do after signing up is go to` Billing` and add `Node credit` to your account.
+Upon registering, to top up the account go to` Billing` and add `Node credit` to your account.
 Filling up your account can be done by paying in Bitcoin, Lightning, or by credit card.
 Return to the main dashboard of Voltage.